tototomate123/tuwunel/README.md

 ```
 `caddy reload --config /etc/caddy/Caddyfile`

-4. Start the server, connect your client and register your username.
+**3.** Start the server, connect your client and register your username.
 The first registration is
 granted server admin.

 > [!TIP]
 > Configure a secret `registration_token` and set `allow_registration = true`

  🤗 Did you find this and other documentation helpful?
-We would love your feedback when setting up Tuwunel. _No problem is your fault_.
-Please open an issue to help us streamline.
+We would love to hear feedback about setting
+ up Tuwunel.

 ### Migrating to Tuwunel